Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 # Do a single chat completion operation.
 This will be a synchronously (blocking) call.
 result = client.get_chat_completions(
     messages=[
-        ChatRequestSystemMessage(content="You are an AI assistant that helps people find information."), ChatRequestUserMessage(content="How many feet are in a mile?"), ],
+        SystemMessage(content="You are an AI assistant that helps people find information."), UserMessage(content="How many feet are in a mile?"), ],
     # Examples of setting extra parameters (TODO: move this to advanced sample)
     extras=dict(key1="value1", key2="value2"),